 Jane Gull on Steven Brandon: 'I just got to spend a lot of time with him and bring elements of his personality to the character.'
 Photo: Courtesy of EIFF

-Jane Gull’s My Feral Heart is the story of an independent man, Luke (Stephen Brandon) who has been caring for his mother.
+Jane Gull’s My Feral Heart is the story of an independent man, Luke (Steven Brandon) who has been caring for his mother.
 The catch is that he has Down’s syndrome, so when she passes away, he finds himself forced to adjust to life in a group home, forging friendships and making an unusual discovery when out walking in the fields nearby.
 The film is, for the most part, a warm character study that considers Luke as a fully rounded person rather than someone who is merely defined by his disability – and calls his own prejudices into question.

 Gull’s film – scripted by Duncan Paveling – is her feature debut, and though she wrote all but one of her short film scripts herself, she welcomed the opportunity to work with a writer.

 “I think it’s better when a project has two heads,” she tells me when I catch up with her after the film’s world premiere at Edinburgh International Film Festival.

 She adds: “I’ve been involved in the project since the initial idea.
 Duncan, the writer, has always in involved me in all the drafts and that really helped, I think.”

 The portrayal of Down’s syndrome in the film – or, more specifically, the fact that Luke was born with the disorder isn’t dwelt upon – comes as a breath of fresh air in a film landscape littered with stereotypes, especially as he is the lead character of the film and we, the audience view things from his perspective.

 Gull says: I didn’t even think about it.
 We don’t even mention Down’s in the whole film.
 I just went with it as I would with any story or any character with him as an individual human being.”